ridinCLIgun

 Learn without fear

-ridinCLIgun was built to make the command line less intimidating for the curious.
-Warnings teach you what a command does, not just that it's dangerous.
+I built ridinCLIgun in order to make the command line less intimidating for the curious.
+Warnings teach you what a command does, or how to combine it, not just that it's dangerous.

 Danger signals being filtered before reaching the terminal